- 100% online, no visits to campus required

-Interview with the Program Director may be required upon completion of the application.
+Interview with the Program Director or faculty member may be required upon completion of the application.

 The online MSHS in Clinical Research Administration (CRA) requires successful completion of 36 credit hours including three credit hours of Elective Courses, selected in consultation with the program director, from existing online graduate courses in Medical Laboratory Sciences or Health Sciences.

 Elective courses (3 credit hours) drawn from the four domains of basic and biomedical sciences, clinical research and administration, community health research, and health services research and policy.
 Students will choose their courses in consultation with an academic advisor.